ComputerKitty/TigerlilyFlower/README.md

 - i'm a gus and bluey kinnie
 - I May black out sometime's so please be patient with me
 - my fav color is red and my fav fruits are rambutan and blackberries ^^
+- my favorite dog breeds are cattle dogs , akitas, and pitbulls (but all dogs are cute)